taltonji2/PreReqChecker/README.md

   <img src="docs/needtotake.jpg" width = "200" height = "200" >
   <img src="docs/needtotake3.jpg" width = "200" height = "200" >
 </p>

+## SchedulePlan
+The purpose of this class is, given a list of completed courses and a target course, find the minimum number of semesters
+<br> and the courses per semester required to reach the target.

 ## How to Run